BlockchainCommons/envelope-cli-swift/Transcripts/5-EXISTENCE-PROOFS-TRANSCRIPT.md

 So if we take a slightly more sophisticated example here we're going to use a modified version of a verifiable credential we used in a previous video.
 And in this case, we're creating our credential certificate here.
 So we've created some private keys for the electrical engineering board, and then we've created a credential.

-It has a subject, which is a CID, it's basically the same as the previous scenario.
+It has a subject, which is a ARID, it's basically the same as the previous scenario.
 We are using the salted flag on a number of things, and in a moment I'll actually show you why that's important.
 This will also seem familiar if I print out the credential itself.

 As you can see a number of these things have salt and some of them don't.
 And the reason why we would add salt is because this makes them impossible to guess unless they're deliberately revealed.
 Here we're going to do the same thing we do with the previous envelope.
 We're gonna create the credential root, so we're gonna say, envelope elide revealing credential, and nothing more.
 And that will look totally elided.
 And so in this case, the holder of the credential wants to reveal a single assertion from it: the subject.
 And the subject is in this case, RF and microwave engineering.